gskapka/etheroff/README.md

 # :heart_eyes_cat: Etheroff

 A simple CLI for offline signing of ethereum transactions.
+It can also generate random ethereum private-keys.

 &nbsp;